-More than two years after the global COVID-19 pandemic, it is clear that infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) can lead to a new disease called long-COVID-19 or post-acute COVID-19 syndrome.
+The infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) can lead to a new disease called long-COVID-19 or post-acute COVID-19 syndrome.
 Although over 200 symptoms have been reported, the most common are breathlessness, fatigue, and cognitive impairments.
-The authors from the United Kingdom and Germany conducted this pilot prospective study to evaluate hyperpolarized (HP) pulmonary xenon 129 (129Xe) magnetic resonance imaging (MRI) measurements of the pulmonary red blood cell (RBC)-to–alveolar tissue barrier ratio as a surrogate of abnormal gas exchange in a small group of nonhospitalized and posthospitalized patients diagnosed with post-COVID syndrome.
+The authors from the United Kingdom and Germany conducted this pilot prospective study to evaluate hyperpolarized (HP) xenon 129 (129Xe) magnetic resonance imaging (MRI) measurements of the pulmonary red blood cell (RBC)-to-alveolar tissue barrier ratio, as a surrogate of abnormal gas exchange, in patients diagnosed with post-COVID syndrome.

 Hyperpolarized 129Xe MRI pulmonary measurements are driven by the unique properties of inhaled 129Xe gas, which in the healthy human lungs instantaneously fills the terminal bronchi and lung parenchyma, participates in transmembrane diffusion through the alveolar-capillary membrane, and binds to red blood cells (RBCs) in the pulmonary capillaries.
-This pulmonary functional imaging method provides a noninvasive way to simultaneously capture a subvoxel snapshot in time of inhaled gas delivery, flow, diffusion, and RBC binding throughout the entire lungs.
+This pulmonary functional imaging method provides a noninvasive way to simultaneously capture a subvoxel snapshot during inhaled gas delivery, flow, diffusion, and RBC binding throughout the entire lungs.

-About the study
+About the Study and Results

 The mean time from infection with SARS-CoV-2 was 287 days ± 79 days for nonhospitalized participants and 143 days ± 72 days for posthospitalized participants.